 I can make suggestions on rewording after it is clear what this actually means.

-#3 Updated by Kris Moore over 2 years ago
+#3 Updated by Kris Moore about 3 years ago

 - Status changed from Unscreened to Screened